+For the case we discussed, monitoring relaxation requires leg-resolved detection of one of the spin components.
+For polar molecules, this may be readily achieved by means of an electric field gradient perpendicular to the legs, which changes the energy splitting between the desired rotational states in each leg, allowing for leg-resolved spin-resolved measurements~\cite{Tobias_Science_375_2022}.
+Recent advances in single site resolution in polar molecules, magnetic and Rydberg atoms ~\cite{christakis2023probing,bornet2024enhancing,su2023dipolar} further enable the possibility to study relaxation dynamics beyond the leg-polarized initial state considered here.

-\paragraph{Conclusions.--} Dipolar spin ladders feature highly non-trivial dynamics, resulting from the interplay between intra- and inter-leg dipolar interactions, which we have illustrated for the particularly relevant case in which each leg is initialized in the opposite spin state.
-The spin dynamics have a counterintuitive dependence on the dipole orientation and the inter-chain separation, being maximally ergodic at the magic angle in which the intra-chain interactions vanish.
-Moreover, increasing the inter-leg spacing does not only lead to the expected enlargement of the time scales, but to a qualitative change in the stability of the initial spin pattern and in the long-term evolution, which may fall into one of three possible regimes: ergodic, quasi-localized and, interestingly, also partially relaxed.
-Surprisingly, the Bogoliubov quasiparticle approach provides not only a very good description of the short-time dynamics but also a qualitative understanding of the long-time relaxation regimes.
-The predicted intriguing dynamical regimes shown may be probed in current and near-future experiments, even in the presence of positional or on-site disorder.
+\paragraph{Conclusions.--} Dipolar spin ladders feature highly non-trivial relaxation dynamics due to the interplay between intra- and inter-leg interactions, which we have illustrated for the relevant case in which each leg is initialized in the opposite spin state.
+The dynamics have an intriguing dependence on the dipole orientation and the inter-chain separation, being maximally ergodic at the magic angle for which intra-chain interactions vanish.
+Moreover, increasing the inter-leg spacing does not only lead to the expected enlargement of time scales, but to a qualitative change in the stability of the initial pattern and in the long-term evolution, which falls into one of three possible regimes: ergodic, quasi-localized, and partially relaxed.
+We have checked that other initial states, accessible in the presence of single-site resolution, such as opposite spin orientations in even and odd rungs, result in qualitatively similar relaxation regimes.
+The predicted dynamics may be probed in current and near-future experiments.